-Signs of Depression in the Workplace
+Signs of Depression at Work

 There have been times I think people at work don’t give a damn.
 Just get the work done, and keep it moving.
 “Ain’t nobody got time for that”!
 Thus workplace faking has become a necessary part of blending in.
-I interact with countless persons daily, I smile and chit chat and act as though my life is perfect.
-Honestly, my life is great, in the sense I have nothing presently that should make me feel this depressed, but I am.
-Workplace faking, I hide my feelings at work, and no one recognizes that I am depressed Click To Tweet
+I interact with countless persons daily.
+I smile and chit chat and act as though my life is perfect.
+Honestly, my life is great.
+I have nothing presently that should make me feel this depressed, but I am.
+Workplace faking allows me to hide my feelings of depression at work.
+So no one ever recognizes that I am depressed.
+However, it creates emotional isolation at work.Workplace faking, I hide my feelings at work, and no one recognizes that I am depressed Click To Tweet

-At times we hold things in because of pride, at times we hold things in because it appears no one cares.
-I used to feel like this before I saw a therapist and implemented exercise, meditation, eating better and sharing my depression with my family.
+At times we hold things in because of pride, and because it appears no one cares.
+I used to feel like this before I saw a therapist.
+Since then I’ve implemented exercise, meditation, eating better and sharing my depression with my family.
 People hustling about their daily lives appear not to care.
 The truth is more people care than people who don’t, but you have to give someone the opportunity to help you and love you and care about you.
-If you feel depressed, go get help.You are irreplaceable, one of a kind, a true jewel.
+If you feel depressed, please go get help.
+You are irreplaceable, one of a kind, a true jewel.You are irreplaceable, one of a kind, a true jewel.
 Click To Tweet

 Find a local therapist or contact the National Suicide Lifeline by calling 1-800-273-8255